beeking23/wall-plotter/README.md

 The .ino file located in the src directory is intended to be compiled and uploaded using the Arduino IDE.
 Follow the instructions to install the compiler for ESP8266 and then choose the appropriate configuration.

 ## Making the hardware
 Contained within the models directory are the Open JSCad files that define the models that comprise the plotter hardware.
 Open these in Open JSCad, export them as STL, load the STL in your slicer and then print them.
 The plotter is made from several major assemblies.
 The hub holds the motors, pen and the servo mounts on the reverse side.
 The "ears" are stabilisers that extend to enable the plotter to have 3 points of contact and not swing around the pen.
 These attach to the hub with super-glue.
-The battery holder attaches to the hub using nuts and boles, and holds the ESP8266, stepper interface boards, power supply and 2s 7.4v lipo battery.
+The battery holder attaches to the hub using nuts and bolts, and holds the ESP8266, stepper interface boards, voltage converter and 2s 7.4v lipo battery.
 The intention is that different battery sections can be attached to the hub section, for example with a different microcontroller or battery, without having to reprint the whole thing.
 The pin numbers that connect the ESP8266 to the servo and stepper controllers are contained within the .ino file, change these as needed.

 ## Configuring the web interface

-Within the .ino are few places to put the SSID and password for the WiFi connections, find and change these are needed.
+Within the .ino are few places to put the SSID and password for the WiFi connections, find and change these as needed.
 I would definitely like to improve this aspect in the future.

 ## Using the plotter